wp-plugins/musli/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add and configure tabs (Musli -> Add New Tab), configure plugin (Musli -> Options)

+== Frequently Asked Questions ==

+= Saving options not change anything on the frontend page =

+This problem might occur if in your browser was cache created.
+Try to clean up cache from your browser, or try another browser.

+= Cleaning browser's cache didn't helped, what's next?

+Check if you have some caching plugins installed.
+Try to clean up your site's cache.

 == Screenshots ==

 1. Frontend - additional tabs at right side.
 2. Backend - saved tabs list

+== Changelog ==

+= 1.0 =
+* First commit of Musli.

+== Upgrade Notice ==

+= 1.0 =
+First commit of Musli.